andreivo/CicadaProject/docs/pages/index.md

 <br><br><b>Fig 2: Cicada Project Groups</b>
 </p>

-Group I – An IoT Broker with a standard protocol for sending and receiving environmental data through a reliable communication.
+<b>Group I:</b> An IoT Broker with a standard protocol for sending and receiving environmental data through a reliable communication.

-Group II - Design of a low cost Datalogger and Sensors, integrated in a Data Collection Platform (Cicada DCP) with high reliability and freedom for adaptations.
+<b>Group II:</b> Design of a low cost Datalogger and Sensors, integrated in a Data Collection Platform (Cicada DCP) with high reliability and freedom for adaptations.
 The Cicada DCP will be designed for native interoperability with the Cicada Broker.
 Fully documented and open-source hardware.

-Group III - A set of algorithms for Data Science (Cicada DS) to produce stats and knowledge about disaster risks.
+<b>Group III:</b> A set of algorithms for Data Science (Cicada DS) to produce stats and knowledge about disaster risks.
 In addiction, the environmental information should be accessed in a web platform (Cicada Web) and in a mobile app (Cicada Mobile).